-Annual amounts include the end of year supplement (\$430.70 per family), while the fortnightly amounts do not.
+Annual amounts include the end of year supplement (\$448.95 per family), while the fortnightly amounts do not.
 Eligible families may also receive Energy Supplement (page 39).

 - Parents caring for a child for 35% to 65% of the time may share these rates with another carer or carers. - Parents caring for a child for 14% to 34% of the time can't receive these rates, but may be able to receive Rent Assistance, a Health Care Card, Remote Area Allowance, Child Care Subsidy and the lower threshold of the Medicare Safety Net. - Families can submit a claim up to 3 months before the expected birth of the child or when the child is expected to enter their care. - Families can choose to have their payments made either fortnightly or as a lump sum after the end of the financial year.
-Families with outstanding tax returns or related debts may not be able to receive their payments fortnightly. - For families claiming after the end of a financial year: - the claimant must submit the claim within 12 months after the end of that year, and - the claimant and their partner must lodge an income tax return, or tell us that they are not required to lodge an income tax return, within 12 months after the end of that year. - For families receiving fortnightly instalments, the recipient and their partner must lodge an income tax return, or tell us that they're not required to lodge an income tax return, within 12 months after the end of the financial year.
-If they don't, they must repay any amounts they have received. - Call us on the Families line (page 57) if there are circumstances preventing you from submitting your claim or lodging your income tax return.
+Families with outstanding tax returns or related debts may not be able to receive their payments fortnightly. - · For families claiming after the end of a financial year: - the claimant must submit the claim within 12 months after the end of that year, and - the claimant and their partner must lodge an income tax return, or notify us of their income if they are not required to lodge an income tax return, within 12 months after the end of that year. - For families receiving fortnightly instalments, the recipient and their partner must lodge an income tax return, or notify us of their income if they are not required to lodge an income tax return, within 12 months after the end of the financial year.
+If they don't, they must repay any amounts they have received. - Call us on the Families line (page 58) if there are circumstances preventing you from submitting your claim or lodging your income tax return.